-Olivia is a staff producer for the Sundance award-winning production company, Animal, where she helps to cultivate award-winning commercial and documentary projects.
-In 2016, she produced the documentary feature Fursonas, a humanistic exploration of the Furry subculture, which won the Spirit of Slamdance award, and was distributed to notable streaming channels worldwide.
-Olivia also produced four Vimeo Staff Pick shorts (The John Show - 2017, Voices - 2017, Echo Torch - 2016, Alone - 2016), and served as VFX coordinator for the ABC sitcom Downward Dog.
-Through her production experience, she has gained the support and trust of regional nonprofits, including The Sprout Fund and Steeltown Entertainment.
+Olivia is a staff producer for the Sundance award-winning production company, Animal Inc., where she helps to cultivate award-winning commercial and documentary projects.
+In 2016 she produced the documentary feature Fursonas, which won the Spirit of Slamdance award, and was distributed to notable streaming channels worldwide.
+Olivia also produced four Vimeo Staff Picks - The John Show, Voices, Echo Torch, and Alone.
+Most recently, Olivia produced the feature documentary Barefoot: The Mark Baumer Story, which took home notable awards at the 2019 Heartland International Film Festival and 2020 Omaha Film Festival.

 Jason Elrod | Editor

 Jason was nominated for an Emmy for his editing on Ocean Mysteries with Jeff Corwin (ABC), for which his editing received three Telly Awards (2015, 2016, 2017).
 Jason has edited for the Emmy Winning Series Henry Ford's Innovation Nation (CBS), Game Changers (CBS), and Sea Rescue (ABC), as well as Wilderness Vet (NBC), Rescue Me with Dr. Lisa (The CW), and Vacation Creation (The CW), for which he also received a Telly Award (2017).
 Jason also produced the television essay, “What is Noir?”
 (2015), which received a Telly Award and a W3 Award.